|

 the dining room), the high tea is really a light dinner and traditionally was

 enjoyed by the middle and working classes rather than the aristocracy.
+In the area surrounding Devon in the southwestern part of

 England, the Devon cream tea (or just cream tea) has taken on the status of an